 When volunteering at the food shelf, please park on the West side of the building or under the mural on the warehouse.
 Volunteers may enter through the West facing door that is marked employees only.
 We ask that you leave all valuables in your vehicle, as we do not have a secure location to store them.
 Both the Director’s office as well as the farm office are located to the right upon entering through this door.

-Please see the position descriptions for specific information about each volunteer position.
+Please see the position descriptions for specific information about each volunteer position and information on how to sign up to volunteer.
 Ongoing opportunities include Intake Interviewers, Warehouse Helpers, Gleaners, Store Helpers and Farm Volunteer (seasonal).

 Why should you volunteer at the food shelf?
 Let our volunteers tell you!

 - “I enjoy working with the volunteers.
 The atmosphere is positive and encouraging.”

 - “I like to help people and volunteering helps me stay busy and meet different people.”

 - “The best part of volunteering is meeting interesting people who need just a bit of help with food.”